sriram07ms-collab/Voice_Agent_AdvisorAppointment/README.md

 # Voice Agent Advisor Appointment App

-A full-stack voice-enabled appointment scheduling application with real-time WebSocket communication, speech-to-text, and text-to-speech capabilities.
+An intelligent voice-powered Adviosr appointment scheduling system that enables users to book, reschedule, or cancel advisor consultations through natural voice conversation.
+Built with real-time WebSocket streaming, the system provides seamless voice interaction with automatic speech recognition and text-to-speech responses, making appointment booking as simple as having a conversation.

 ## Features